Tsutomu Tomita

+Career

 Born and raised in Japan, Tomita first joined Toyota Motor Corporation in 1969 as an engine development engineer.
 He continually worked his way up the corporate ladder, becoming the executive in charge of all Toyota racing engines by 1987.
 In 1996, he became a member of the board of directors, responsible for all of Toyota's international motorsport activities.

 Many credit Tomita as being the driving force behind Toyota's decision to enter Formula One in 2002.
 He did not want Toyota to enter F1 as merely an engine supplier; instead, his vision was for the Japanese automobile giant to form its own "works" team.
 Toyota has now joined Ferrari and Renault as the only teams producing F1 cars completely from scratch, including the engine, chassis, brakes, suspension and electronics.